What is College First?

 Students who are from a racial or ethnic background that is underrepresented in the field of science (African American, Latino, and Native American) and who would benefit the most from college and career support (low-income, first generation to attend college) are encouraged to apply.

 What do you need to submit to apply?

 - A copy of your second-quarter report card (January) OR the most recent one you have.
 Please do not submit progress reports.
 (Do not hold back on submitting your application because you are waiting for a report card.
 Just submit the most recent one you have to ensure the application is received by the deadline.)

 - Recommendation form, filled out by a science teacher or community leader (pastor, youth group leader, etc.) who knows you well.
-It cannot be filled out by someone related to you.
+It cannot be filled out by someone related to you or a family friend.

 - Program permission waiver, signed by you and your parent/ guardian.

 Apply online (including recommendation form, permission slip with parent signature, and uploaded report card)